How to Embrace Minimalist Travel with a Nomadic Lifestyle

 How to Be a Minimalist Traveler

 Minimalism can seem out of reach when you aren’t sure if you’ll be able to easily access necessities in locations around the world.
 It can be daunting knowing that everything that you’re packing is all that you have.
 You may be heading somewhere where you won’t have easy access to the items that you’ve grown accustomed to (your favorite shampoo or a familiar breakfast cereal), but, here’s the good news, you might just find a new favorite.
 However, once you put on your minimalist thinking cap, you’ll realize that it’s not about how much you bring, but which things you bring, and how you approach your traveling experience as a whole.

 Let’s start with the first one: what to bring.
 There are a million minimalist packing lists on the internet, and the main points are pretty much the same, but few are made for people who are living a nomadic lifestyle.
-Tweak this list to fit your personal preferences and get going.
+We made a minimalist travel packing list to help you get started.
 The world awaits!

 Pro tip: don’t let the bag itself take up most of your weight limit.
 Your belongings should not literally weigh you down!
 Whether you want to invest in a lightweight rolling suitcase or commit to a backpack-based lifestyle, make sure that you’re choosing a model made out of materials that can stand the test of time, without the extra weight.